 This is where it gets interesting, as the two TVs feature state-of-the-art OLED panels that pack some serious upgrades over prior iterations.
-Brightness is OLED's greatest weakness, as while these panels can create perfect blacks, which makes for awesome contrast, they traditionally can't go as outright bright as the best LCD models.
+Brightness is OLED's greatest weakness, because while OLED panels can create perfect blacks, which makes for awesome contrast, they traditionally can't go as outright bright as the best LCD models.

-With the G3 and S95C, LG and Samsung are both attempting to rectify this, but they're using different technologies to do so.
+With the G3 and S95C, LG and Samsung have rectified this, but they've used different technologies to do so.

-LG is going with the latest 'Meta' OLED panel from its sister division LG Display.
+LG has gone with the latest 'Meta' OLED panel from its sister division LG Display.
 This incorporates Micro Lens Array (MLA) technology – essentially a layer made up of billions of microscopic lenses (sometimes referred to as lenslets) that focus the existing light emitting from the OLED materials, resulting in a far brighter final image.

-LG is claiming that the G3 will be able to hit a peak brightness figure of 2040 nits in its Vivid HDR setting.
-In its more authentic Cinema HDR mode – the one in which the G2 recorded a figure of around 1000 nits – the G3 will apparently hit just under 1500 nits.
+LG claims that the G3 can hit a peak brightness figure of 2040 nits in its Vivid HDR setting.
+In its more authentic Cinema HDR mode – the one in which the G2 recorded a figure of around 1000 nits – the G3 will hit almost 1500 nits.
 In other words, we're talking about a roughly 50 per cent increase in real-world peak brightness.
-This is a huge upgrade for OLED panels, as by harnessing the existing light and amplifying it, you can enhance the brightness of the display without the risk of burn-in.

-Samsung, on the other hand, will be using QD-OLED in the S95C, a technology it debuted with last year's S95B, and that was also seen on Sony's A95K.
+Onto the Samsung S95C, which features QD-OLED, a technology that the company debuted with last year's S95B and that was also seen on Sony's A95K.
 QD-OLED involves a layer of red and green quantum dots that are placed over a panel of blue OLED pixels.
 Unlike the standard OLED technology produced by LG Display, there's no white sub-pixel involved in QD-OLED, so brightness can be boosted without there being a loss in colour vibrancy (though, as noted, we found the G3 to be far from lacking in bright colour vibrancy in our extensive test).

 QD-OLED offers the same deep inky blacks we know and love from OLED, but it adds extra punch to colours, as well as upping the brightness significantly.
-In fact, the second-generation QD-OLED panel that Samsung is using in the S95C is expected to also reach a brightness level north of 2000 nits.
-Again, that's almost certainly only going to be achievable when the set is in its most vivid and least authentic picture mode – we're expecting the S95C to be in the same 1500-nit ballpark as the LG G3 when in its more cinematic presets it can hit over 1300 nits.
+In fact, the second-generation QD-OLED panel that Samsung is using in the S95C is, like the G3, able to reach a brightness level north of 2000 nits.
+Again, that's only achievable when the set is in its most vivid and least authentic picture mode – in its more cinematic presets it can hit over 1300 nits.

 LG G3 vs Samsung S95C: early verdict

-Check out our list of the best TVs: brilliant budget to premium 4K Ultra HD
+Check out our list of the best TVs

 Find the best TV deals